 The birth of a child is one of the most incredible moments in anyone’s life.
 Unfortunately, tragedies occur if the medical professionals delivering the baby are negligent in their duties, and there are numerous injuries a newborn infant may suffer as a result.
-Any expectant parent should know their rights in case a birth injury affects their family.
+Any expectant parent should speak to a Springfield personal injury lawyer to learn and understand their rights in case a birth injury affects their family.

 Common Types of Birth Injuries